arxanchain/wallet-sdk-py/README.md

 ...     )
 ```

-* At building the client configuration, the **url** and **apikey** fields must
+* When building the client configuration, the **url** and **apikey** fields must
 be set.
 The **url** is set to the http address of wasabi service, and the
 **apikey** is set to the API access key applied on `ChainConsole` management page.

 ### Register wallet account

-After creating wallet client, you can use this client to register wallet account
+After creating the wallet client, you can use it to register a wallet account
 as follows:

 ```python